 In order to achieve dependable systems, we need to consider various aspects of these systems from the user's point of view.
-For example, if all the systems are completely tested and the bad systems have not been shipped, if the systems can work correctly in the presence of faults, if the systems can predict and avoid system failure caused by transistor aging, and if the system can handle malicious users, and wheter the photovoltaic systems can efficiently generate power with partial shade or faulty cells.
-This laboratory performs research to improve dependability from various approaches.
+For example, whether all the systems are completely tested before shipping and those failing inspection are withheld, whether the systems can work correctly in the presence of faults, whether the systems can predict and avoid system failure caused by transistor aging, and whether the system can handle malicious users, and wheter the photovoltaic systems can efficiently generate power with partial shade or faulty cells.
+This laboratory performs research to improve dependability through various approaches.

-The Dependable System Lab also fosters skills for theoretical thinking, presentation, design and analysis of algorithms, CAD tools, machine learning, software programming (C/C++ and Java programming, advanced multi-thread programming, and Verilog/VHDL hardware programming through research.
+The Dependable System Lab also fosters skills for theoretical thinking, presentation, design and analysis of algorithms, CAD tools, machine learning, software programming (C/C++ and Java programming, advanced multi-thread programming, and Verilog/VHDL hardware programming through our research.